Identity Theft Claim Process

 - PNM must receive your completed identity theft claim documents no later than 30 days from the date you reported the suspected identity theft.

-- We will review your claim and contact you in writing with the results of the review, no later than seven (7) business days from the date we receive your completed documents.
+- We will review your claim and contact you in writing with the results of the review.
+Please note - this can take up to eight weeks, depending on the claim.

 What you need to do